Zimmer NexGen Knee Implant Device Loose After 2 Years.

 Rights of Victims

 The failure of certain Zimmer artificial joint devices can cause symptoms such as pain, looseness, instability and swelling at the site of the implant, and can ultimately lead to revision surgery.
 Revision surgery is costly and painful.
 Recovery takes at least as long as the original surgery, and for many people, this means a detrimental loss of income, on top of extensive hospital bills.
 Patients who have suffered early device failure, especially that which leads to revision surgery, deserve compensation for the associated physical, financial and emotional losses.
-Compensation can be obtained by filing a claim against Zimmer with the help of one of the experienced and aggressive personal injury attorneys of Oshman & Mirisola.
+Compensation can be obtained by filing a claim against Zimmer with the help of one of the experienced and aggressive personal injury attorneys of The Oshman Firm.